 Where to start?

-If you’re looking for a doctor who’s good at treating people like you, a logical place to start would be to ask people you like!
-Neighbors and colleagues are the best sources of referral for a relationship that’ll be important in your life and could last many years.
+If you’re looking for a doctor who’s good at treating people like you, a logical place to start would be to ask people like you.
+Neighbors and colleagues are a great source of referral for a relationship that’ll be important in your life and will last many years.

 If you’ve been treated by a surgeon or specialist you admired, you could ask them as well.
 Usually referrals go the other way, from generalist to specialist, but why not?
-Surgeons and medical specialists have a unique perspective because they know their patients will have better results if they have strong support before and after treatment.
+Surgeons and medical specialists have a unique perspective, because they know their patients will have better results if they have strong support from their family physician before and after treatment.